 When the history books are written about them (and, let’s face it, an awful lot of books have already been published on this very subject), we’ll see that Ayrton Senna’s legacy will always overshadow that of his main nemesis, Alain Prost.

 But let’s not lose sight of the fact that Ayrton only rose to such great heights in his near-obsessive quest to best the Frenchman, who was sat firmly atop grand prix racing’s pantheon when the pair became team-mates in 1988.

 Not least because Alain had already incontestibly proved himself: he’d won the world title in 1985, and then again in ’86 – against considerable odds; and he should probably have won it in ’84 (but lost by half a point), and ’83 (but lost out to a rival car that many feel was perhaps a little too flexible with some of that year’s technical regulations).
-It’s not a great stretch to pin the ’82 and ’81 championship medals to his chest either – then consider the fact that he only started racing grand prix cars in 1980 and you get an idea of just how jaw-droppingly brilliant the little French guy actually was.
+It’s not a great stretch to pin the ’82 and ’81 championship medals to his chest either – then consider the fact that he only started racing grand prix cars in 1980 and you get an idea of just how jaw-droppingly brilliant he actually was.

 1. Mechanical sympathy

-Drove every lap of the 1986 Belgian Grand Prix in a Mclaren whose steering column was so bent he had to steer it at France to avoid inadvertently driving there.
-From the back of the field, set fastest lap on the way to 6th place: everyone else would have ended up in the field
+Drove every lap of the 1986 Belgian Grand Prix in a McLaren whose steering column was so bent he had to steer it at France to avoid inadvertently driving there.
+From the back of the field, set fastest lap on the way to 6th place: everyone else would have ended up in the field.

 When coined, Prost’s nickname was practically derogatory: cerebral, cold, calculating: but 30 years A Brief History of Time, Mysteries of the Universe and Alive Till I’m Dead later and suddenly everyone wants to be The Professor.